contrary-cat/LocalTVExtras.bundle/README.md

 This agent detects local trailer and extra videos in a TV Show directory and adds them to Plex.
 It can contribute to the default Personal Media Shows, TheTVDB and The Movie Database TV Agents as well as the HAMA TV Agent.

+The agent has only had limited testing, so may not work perfectly for everyone.

 ## Settings

 ### How extras are organised on the server